Padang Bai – Bangsal

 Ferries to Lombok

-The earliest Padang Bai Bangsal ferry typically departs Padang Bai at about 08:00 and the last ferry usually leaves at 16:00.
+The earliest Padang Bai Bangsal ferry sailings typically depart Padang Bai at around 08:30.
+The last ferry usually departs at 16:00.

-The distance between Padang Bai to Bangsal is approximately 40 miles (64km) or 34 nautical miles.
+The distance between Padang Bai and Bangsal is approximately 39.7 miles (63.9km) or 34.5 nautical miles.

-Unfortunately, cars are not allowed to travel on ferries between Padang Bai and Bangsal.
+Currently, cars are not allowed on ferries between Padang Bai and Bangsal.

-Currently, are not permitted to board ferries from Padang Bai to Bangsal.
+Currently, you can not bring your pets on ferries from Padang Bai to Bangsal.

 More routes than anyone else.